 Who should take creatine?

-You should consider supplementing with creatine if you are a:
+You might consider using creatine for running if you are a:

 Related: Running after 50+: Master’s Running Training Tips